 If you click Yes when there are still default SSH server keys on the SSH server device, then entries for the default keys are added to a known hosts list on the SSH client device where PuTTY is installed.
 These entries are not automatically overwritten during the key rotation procedures for the supported non-interactive ASTRO® 25 system SSH interfaces.
 Perform additional procedure to remove them.
-See "Removing Interactive Entries from the Known Hosts List on an NM Client" in the Securing Protocols with SSH manual.
-See [Removing Interactive Entries from the Known Hosts List on an NM Client](#).
+See: [Removing Interactive Entries from the Known Hosts List on an NM Client on page 81](#)

 The interactive session is established.
-Proceed to [Step 7](#).
+Proceed to [step 7](#).

 - c Click No to establish the interactive session, without accepting the SSH server device into the known hosts list on the SSH client device where PuTTY is installed.
-Then proceed to [Step 7](#).
+Then proceed to [step 7](#).